mastercomfig/mastercomfig/docs/customization/modules.md

 ### 3D sky

-Controls the enhanced 3D skybox that are present in most maps.
+Controls the enhanced 3D skybox that is present in most maps.

 Default setting: based on which preset you are currently using.